soos3d/evm-gateway-contracts/README.md

 ### Coverage

 Run `yarn coverage` to generate a coverage report for the tests.
+This depends on the `lcov` and `genhtml` commands, which may be installed on macOS with `brew install lcov`.
+The coverage report will be generated in the `coverage` directory.

 ## Development